-The Company received an upfront cash payment of \$25.0 million, and subject to the terms of the Clementia agreement, the Company will be eligible to receive up to \$510.0 million in milestone and other payments, including a \$20.0 million cash milestone payment due in the third quarter of 2020 and up to \$490.0 million in other payments and potential development, regulatory and sales-based milestone payments for licensed products.
-In addition, Clementia is obligated to pay to the Company royalties on aggregate annual worldwide net sales of licensed products at tiered percentage rates ranging from the low- to mid-teens, subject to adjustment in specified circumstances under the Clementia agreement, and to purchase specified manufacturing inventory from the Company for a total of \$1.5 million.
+Under the Clementia agreement, the Company received an upfront cash payment of \$25.0 million and a \$20.0 million cash milestone payment in October 2019 and July 2020, respectively.
+Subject to the terms of the Clementia agreement, the Company is eligible to receive up to \$490.0 million in additional potential development, regulatory and sales-based milestone payments for licensed products.
+In addition, Clementia is obligated to pay to the Company royalties on aggregate annual worldwide net sales of licensed products at tiered percentage rates ranging from the low- to mid-teens, subject to adjustment in specified circumstances under the Clementia agreement, and Clementia purchased specified manufacturing inventory from the Company for a total of \$1.5 million.